ansh-novarroh/Verba/README.md

 pip install `.[huggingface]`
 ```

 > If you're using Docker, modify the `Dockerfile` accordingly.
-It's not possible to install a custom Verba installation if you pull the Docker Image from the Docker Hub, as of now, you'd need to install the Docker deployment from the source code and modify the `Dockerfile` beforehand.
+It's not possible to install a custom Vijil RAG Agent installation if you pull the Docker Image from the Docker Hub, as of now, you'd need to install the Docker deployment from the source code and modify the `Dockerfile` beforehand.

 ## Groq

 To use Groq LPUs as generation engine, you need to get an API key from [Groq](https://console.groq.com/keys).

-> Although you can provide it in the graphical interface when Verba is up, it is recommended to specify it as `GROQ_API_KEY` environment variable before you launch the application.
+> Although you can provide it in the graphical interface when Vijil RAG Agent is up, it is recommended to specify it as `GROQ_API_KEY` environment variable before you launch the application.
 > It will allow you to choose the generation model in an up-to-date available models list.

 ## Novita